ZeppelinBot/Zeppelin/docs/PRODUCTION.md

 2. Make a copy of `.env.example` called `.env`
 3. Fill in the missing values in `.env` (including the "PRODUCTION - STANDALONE" section)

-**Note:** The dashboard and API are exposed with a self-signed certificate.
-It is recommended to set up a proxy with a proper certificate in front of them.
+**Note:** The dashboard and API are served insecurely over HTTP.
+It is recommended to set up a proxy with a TLS certificate in front of them.
 A popular option for this is [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/).

 ### Running the bot
 `docker compose -f docker-compose.standalone.yml up -d`